zuccha/smw-code/patches/customize-status-bar/README.md

 ### 3. Level-specific customization

-The hack provides a set of settings that allow to configure the status bar globally.
+The patch provides a set of settings that allow to configure the status bar globally.
 However, if you feel the need to enable/disable/tweak the behavior of the sidebar for a specific level, you can just do that!

 ![Status Bar with score](./docs/sb-transition.gif)

-Global configuration is done via the settings you find in "configuration/global.asm", while per-level customization is handled through tables in `configuration/levels.asm`.
+Global configuration is done via the settings you find in `configuration/global.asm`, while per-level customization is handled through tables in `configuration/levels.asm`.
 I suggest you first check out the global settings (a more detailed explanation on what each setting does is provided there), and then the levels file.